Try hitting "Reload" again

 On our servers, we run web server processes for you (using uWSGI), so there's no need to use app.run().
 Just provide the wsgi application as a variable called "application", and we'll do the rest.

 But if you try and call app.run(), it conflicts with our web worker and breaks stuff.
+Similarly if you try and manually bind to a local port.

 Contact support if nothing else works